Making an agreement after you separate

 Was the agreement itself significantly unfair according to section 164(5) of the Family Law Act?

 Was the agreement made unfairly?
-For example, did one spouse not share financial information or did he or she take advantage of the other spouse's vulnerability?
-Or did one spouse not understand what he or she was signing?
+For example, did one spouse not share financial information or did they take advantage of the other spouse's vulnerability?
+Or did one spouse not understand what they were signing?